Gideon Boafo

-Gideon Boafo (born 10 February 1999) is an English professional rugby league footballer who plays as a er for the London Broncos in the RFL Championship.
+Gideon Boafo (born 10 February 1999) is an English professional rugby league footballer who plays as a er, most recently for the London Broncos in the Super League.

 He has previously played for the Newcastle Thunder in the Championship as well as previously playing for the London Broncos.
 He spent time on loan from the Broncos at the London Skolars in League 1.

 Background

 Boafo was born in Croydon, London, England.
 He is of Ghanaian heritage.

 He played for the Croydon Hurricanes as a junior.

 Playing career

 London Broncos

 Boafo joined the London Broncos first team squad at the start of the 2019 season.

 London Skolars

 He spent time on loan from London in 2019 at the London Skolars in League 1.

 Boafo made his professional debut for the London Broncos in 2021 against the Keighley Cougars.

 Newcastle Thunder

 He joined the Newcastle Thunder ahead of the 2022 season.
 He was rewarded with another contract for the 2023 season.